osm-fr/osmose-backend/doc/4-Merge.md

 `Load` take care of removing extra spaces and converting to float number.

 Helpers function are also available:
-- `Load.float_comma`: Convert decimal comma to dot separated.
+- `Load_XY.float_comma`: Convert decimal comma to dot separated.
-- `Load.degree`: Convert coordinate in degree, minute, second to decimal degrees.
+- `Load_XY.degree`: Convert coordinate in degree, minute, second to decimal degrees.

 If the raw data coordinates are not in longitude / latitude (SIRD 4362), the SIRD must be set in order to reproject the data:
 - `srid`: SIRD code of the data coordinates.